grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 ## No color

 A boolean specifying whether colored output is disabled.
-Available in `k6 run` and `k6 cloud` commands.
+Available in `k6 run` and `k6 cloud run` commands.

 | Env | CLI          | Code / Config file | Default |
 | --- | ------------ | ------------------ | ------- |